peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

         System.IO.Stream stream,
         PeterO.Cbor.CBOREncodeOptions options);

-Reads an object in CBOR format from a data stream.
+Reads an object in CBOR format from a data stream, using the specified options to control the decoding process.
 This method will read from the stream until the end of the CBOR object is reached or an error occurs, whichever happens first.

 <b>Parameters:</b>